 Odds of Getting In

-The toy design field is getting more and more competitive, and designs are growing in sophistication as the use of technology and microprocessors allows for toys to be smarter in smaller packages.
-Having said this, the United States alone spends close to 25 billion dollars a year on toys, and that number continues to grow.
+The toy design field is getting more competitive; designs are growing in sophistication, and the combination of technology and microprocessors allows for toys to be smarter in smaller packages.
+The United States alone spends close to twenty-five billion dollars a year on toys, and that number continues to grow.